-Photos are Property of Alaska Virtual Digital Photo, Non Transferrable or Sold.
+Copyright Photos Are Property of Alaska Virtual Digital Photo, Non-Transferrable or to be Sold.

 We have photographed over 3000 homes and created over 1100 virtual/video tours.
 This is a basic list of what home owners REALLY need to know BEFORE a home is photographed!

 Preparation is key to great photos!
 These same guide lines can be used for Open Houses as well!

 Tips for preparing your home for a photo shoot and/or virtual tour.

 Preparing your home for a photo shoot is very similar to preparing your home for an open house, but you only have to do it once.
 The photo shoot is an opportunity to show your

 house at it best, so put on your sales and marketing hat.

 Remember, you could have thousands of people viewing your home.
 Take some time to consider the following tips when preparing your home: